 More importantly, at least from our point of view, the towns with Lavender fields in Provence aren’t actually that close together.
 There might be one or two hotels right next to the fields, but they are likely to be booked during the peak season.
 And once you get to the area you like, the fields are so big that walking from one to the next will take all day.
 You need to have a car if you want to take more than one photo while the light is good.
 Use your car to explore during the heat of the day when the light is ugly, and think about which locations will look best in your photos, and where the sunlight will be coming from when the light is right.

 It’s true that golden hour seems to be longer and more colorful before sunset than right after sunrise, but it comes with a number of downsides.
 The main reason we have always liked early photoshoots better is that it’s the only way to beat the majority of the crowds.
 Most tourists are enjoying one of their few vacations of the year, and they aren’t really in the mood to get up before dawn.
 The lavender fields in Provence can get crowded with other photographers, getting in each other’s way and mucking up your compositions.
 You’ll even see a few of them out at sunrise with you, but it’s nothing like the crowds in the afternoon and evening.

 Pick the Right Lens

 But don’t neglect the zoom lens either.
-I did a lot of my photography using my 70-200mm lens.
+I did a lot of my photography using my 70-200mm lens (affiliate link).
 The ability to compress the distance and make some things look like they are closer together is an opportunity for creativity.
 It makes hills look steeper and it makes the flowers look like they are packed very densely.
 They also make it easy to crop out any elements of a scene (like cars, roads or people) that you think detract from the image you want to create.

 Visit our resources page for a more complete list of the gear we use.